Towards User-Focused Research in Training Data Attribution for Human-Centered Explainable AI: Discussion

+\paragraph{Existing TDA work does not consider developers' latent need for actionable information.} Our study shows that developers have the latent need for data-based explanations to enable them to confirm or revise their mental models of model behaviour, which are diverse.
+Fulfilling this latent need is tied to the developer's mental model and makes an explanation actionable.
+This human-centred aspect of actionability is rarely considered in existing TDA work.
+While existing TDA methods are useful for measuring the impact of removing and retraining on individual samples, because they are studied to quantify this objective, developers may require different forms of attribution to address a wider range of questions during model development (e.g., \textit{lacking data attribution} in Table~\ref{tab:attribution_types}).

-Regarding the need for reliable, actionable, and effective information, existing TDA methods have been criticised for their low reliability in deep learning~\cite{nguyen2023bayesian, basu_influence_2021, bae_if_2022}.
-In addition, our study introduces a different aspect of reliability that only becomes apparent when considering the full context of the use case (as we assessed users within the context of a specific task).
+\paragraph{Existing TDA work partly implicitly addresses developers' need for reliability.} Regarding the need for reliable information, existing TDA methods have been criticised for their low reliability in deep learning~\cite{nguyen2023bayesian, basu_influence_2021, bae_if_2022}.
+In addition, our study introduces a different aspect of reliability that only becomes apparent when considering the full context of the use case (as we assessed participants within the context of a specific task).
 When a dataset is modified, the overall model behaviour can be affected and must be considered.
-For TDA, this means that when modifying the dataset to addressing a particular error, users require explanations that not only suggest an effective modification but also ensure the model's performance remains rather consistent.
+For TDA, this means that when modifying the dataset to address a particular error, developers require explanations that not only suggest an effective modification but also ensure the model's performance remains rather consistent.

 Our analysis underscores the importance of incorporating user perspectives to identify needs critical to the real-world application of this technology.
-Traditional TDA explanations only partially meet these needs, and further interdisciplinary efforts are required to develop methods with improved actionability.
+Traditional TDA explanations only partially meet these needs, and further interdisciplinary efforts beyond method research are required to develop methods with improved actionability.